 This course is designed to teach the fundamentals of instructional design, including the principles of learning theory, and instructional strategies that are relevant to instructional design.
 Students will learn the purpose and approach to completing each phase of the instructional design process and will produce a set of outputs from each of these phases in accordance with requirements specified in a final course project.
-Prerequisite: EDUC 2311 and EDUC 3112.
+Included are the evaluation of professional materials, the development of teaching units, and the study of pedagogy of each area.
+Prerequisite: EDUC 3113.